 - growing conditions

 - current market value of the crop

-The most serious economic damage due to grasshoppers will be while the insects are in the third to fifth nymphal stages.
+The most serious economic damage due to grasshoppers happens while the insects are in the third to fifth nymphal stages.

 Since there are a number of factors to consider, the economic threshold in each situation can vary.
 Considering the above factors, the economic threshold in cereal crops ranges from 8 to 12 grasshoppers per square metre.

-Feeding preference studies have shown that oats is an exception and is not a preferred food source for grasshoppers.
+Feeding preference studies have shown that oats is an exception in that it is not a preferred food source for grasshoppers.
 If choices are available, the grasshoppers will ignore oats in favour of a more desirable food source.
 Peas are another example of a non-preferred crop.
 In both these cases, even if grasshoppers do feed on the crop, damage is more limited, and their biotic or reproductive potential is reduced.
-Therefore, these crops can be used as a guard strip around more preferred crops.
+Therefore, these crops can be used as a guard strip around preferred crop.

 This strategy is a reverse of the trap strips previously considered.
 In this case, the grasshoppers will tend to look for other food options rather than penetrate the guard strip into the main crop.

 Lentil has been shown to be more susceptible to grasshopper feeding than other crops.
 Grasshoppers are partial to developing lentil pods above the canopy.
 The insects will even part the flower parts to consume the early minute pods.